oxters168/HandedHands/README.md

 find 'HandedHands' in your Oculus Quest apps under 'Unknown Sources'.

 # How to use this Repository
+If you're looking to just use the hands or gadgets in your current project, it's better to bring them in individually rather than through this repository.
+They don't have all the Unity project files clutter, so they can be brought in like a package.
 This repository has some dependencies.
 To be able to open this project in Unity, you will need some extra things after downloading/cloning.
 Here are the steps to take in order to get everything working:

 - First download or clone this repository
 - Make sure to include the submodules when cloning